 About Anna Zadorozhnaya

-Anna Zadorozhnaya was born and lives in Moscow, Russia.
-Anna has an MA in Art from Oxford Brookes University and is a member of the International Federation of Aquarellists.
-She shares her watercolour paintings on her popular Instagram site @draw_better and has written on Schmincke Horadam Watercolours for us before, which you can read here.
+Anna Zadorozhnaya is a Russia artist in based in Hanover.
+Anna has an MA in Art from Oxford Brookes University and shares her watercolour paintings on her popular Instagram site @draw_better and has written on Schmincke Horadam Watercolours for us before, which you can read here.